Privacy and Cookie Monsters

 - or give us some feedback.

 Third parties or publicly available sources.
 We may receive personal Technical Data about you from various third parties and public sources as set out below:

-Consent must be given to us by you before an online form is submitted on our website/s that permits us to process your personal data including sending third party direct marketing communications to you via email, post phone or text message.
+Consent must be given to us by you before an online form is submitted on our website/s that permits us to process your business or personal data including sending third party direct marketing communications to you via email, post phone or text message.
 Your details maybe shared with a third party if we believe that you might benefit from these third party products or services.
-You have the right to withdraw consent to marketing at any time by contacting us or at any time you can update your communication preferences with us.
+You have the right to withdraw consent to marketing at any time by contacting us to update your communication preferences with us.

 Type of data

 Lawful basis for processing including basis of legitimate interest